-Throughout your job search, you will be filling out what seems to be an endless amount of applications.
+You will be filling out what seems to be an endless amount of applications throughout your job search.
 They all seem to ask for the same information, such as employment history, education, experience, and some references.
 It may be challenging to decide who you want to speak on your behalf to your potential employer.
 There is a lot to consider, as well.
-Rest assured we have a guide for providing quality references.
-Here are some tips on who to include on your reference list along with what to avoid.
+Rest assured, we have a guide for providing quality references.
+Here are some tips on who to include on your reference list, along with what to avoid.

 References to Include

-Glassdoor suggests these five references you should include helping you land the job.
+Glassdoor suggests these five references you should include in helping you land the job.

 - Former Employer- A former employer can speak on your work ethic and performance at your previous job.
-They also can provide insight on how you handled your responsibilities and projects.
+They also can provide insight into how you handled your responsibilities and projects.

 - Colleague- A former colleague can speak about assignments you worked on together along with your teamwork skills.